Committed-Bodies/committedbodies-website/src/routes/blog/i-cant-believe-the-progress-in-just-5-months.md

 ---
 title: I can't believe the progress in just 5 months!
 date: 2020-07-12T15:39:36.518Z
-author: Name of Person
+author: Annonomous
 category: Transformation
 thumbnail: https://res.cloudinary.com/committed-bodies/image/upload/c_scale,f_auto,q_auto,w_600/v1642088458/blog/Sonja-BeforeAfter_ioadpc.jpg
 excerpt: I am not saying it will be easy to achieve your greatest dreams, but I am saying it will be worth it, and the harder it is, the greater the satisfaction when you do finally achieve it!”
 layout: blog
 ---